kashaf874/Datasets/README.md

 # Datasets
-## Data Scientist Really Needs Data For Performing Analysis , Predictions Ans Many more
+## Data Scientist Really Needs Data For Performing Analysis , Predictions and Many more...
 ### So here is the Little Contribution For Providing Data To All Data Sientist

 different datasets that are publicly available or Private